Howden Group Holdings Limited and Howden Group Services Ltd UK Privacy Notice

 - HX Limited

-If you are a job applicant, or a current or ex employee or contingent worker of Hyperion Services Limited in the UK, a copy of the relevant fair processing notice is available from Human Resources or at:
+If you are a job applicant, or a current or ex employee or contingent worker of Howden Group Services Limited in the UK, a copy of the relevant fair processing notice is available from Human Resources or can be viewed here.

 This notice explains how Howden Group and HGSL process the personal data of Howden Group Shareholders and visitors to our UK business premises.
 This notice may be updated from time to time – this version is dated 3 November 2020 and historic versions are archived here.